later-3/something_for_fun/qemu/nes/6502/cpu info.md

 ### Accumulator

 **A** is byte-wide and along with the [arithmetic logic unit](https://en.wikipedia.org/wiki/arithmetic_logic_unit "wikipedia:arithmetic logic unit") (ALU), supports using the status register for carrying, overflow detection, and so on.
+The **Accumulator** (A) is the main register that instructions operate on.
+Many instructions use it in their inputs or write their result to it.
+It is also useful as a temporary storage area when moving data from one memory location to another.

 ### Indexes
 **X** and **Y** are byte-wide and used for several addressing modes.